 How M28 helps those finding their way in life.

 We value transformational relationships over transactional ones.
 We invest in people, not programs.

 We partner with other non-profits, churches, and agencies working with those in poverty.

 By doing life with others we see real results of people moving from poverty to stability to community.

-Doug Yohe believes deeply in the mission of M28 to help move participants from poverty to stability to community.
-As the current Chair of M28’s Board of Directors, Doug has participated in and led many of our events, bringing his passion for helping people to every effort.
+Douglas Yohe believes deeply in the mission of M28 to help move participants from poverty to stability to community.
+As the current Chair of M28’s Board of Directors, Douglas has participated in and led many of our events, bringing his passion for helping people to every effort.